dittofyi/ditto-knowmad-python/README.md

 ## Usage

-You can interact with our API simply with the commands.
+You can interact with our API as shown below.

 To get tweets about Lebron James:
 ```python